Bank Drive-Thru Services, Paper Checks & Other Things I Don’t Miss About “Traditional” Banking!

 Heck, our performance reviews were even partially based on sales.

-To outline just how savage some of these institutions are–I was fired from the bank in which I worked because of my low sales numbers.
+To outline just how money-hungry some of these financial institutions are–I was fired from the bank in which I worked because of my low sales numbers.

 It also didn’t matter that many of the customers came in needing assistance with the balancing of their checkbooks or solely because they wanted someone to talk to because they were lonely.